La Trobe Art Institute

 Our lives intersect with animals every day.
 We share our homes with pets, encounter pests and rely on animals as a food producer and food source.
 What animals have you interacted with today?

-While looking at the everyday interactions between humans and animals, students will be exposed to the valuable work that La Trobe researchers are doing to protect vulnerable species, support human-animal interactions and secure future food production.
+Students will be exposed to the valuable work that La Trobe researchers are doing to protect vulnerable species, support human-animal interactions and secure future food production.

 - Anna Louise Richardson – Artist and Farmer